-The programme has an international profile for conservation of clocks and provides an historical and cultural context for the analysis, assessment and treatment of historic objects.
+The programme has an international profile for conservation of clocks and dynamic objects, and provides an historical and cultural context for the analysis, assessment and treatment of historic objects.
 You will develop practical, theoretical and professional conservation skills, applying your learning to making treatment decisions for exciting and challenging projects.

 You can expect

 Many graduates of the programme have gone on to work as conservators in the heritage sector and benefitted from the professional contacts they established while studying here.
 Others have gone into the corporate and private sectors, or as makers, repairers, restorers, teachers or advisors.
 There are many areas of specialism within the profession.